 “Even though I might look fine on the outside, I am not fine on the inside.”

 Most people with AS have good days and bad days, but even during good days, they still don’t feel the way that you probably feel on an average day.
 People with AS are often in severe pain and exhausted constantly.

 “This disease causes pain and stiffness and very limited flexibility.
 I have lived with this illness for 30 years and it always makes me angry when people tell me that I look fine!
 I’m not fine, I’m in terrible pain.
+I’ve learnt about the benefits of medical marijuana (click here to learn more), surgery and physio and I have exhausted all of my treatment options.
+It’s just something I have to live with!
 I’m exhausted all the time, I can’t sleep, and I can’t do most of the activities I love to do or I will suffer terribly for days after.” -Anonymous

 “[I wish people knew] how painful it really is, how exhausting it is to maintain a happy exterior with all that pain for my family… I would love to be the old me again.
 I miss me.”- Anonymous